[?] Subscribe To This Site

 2. Each of these flat rocks should be built up underneath with small, medium or large boulders.

-4. Place large boulders on towards the sides.
+4. Place large boulders towards the sides.

 5. Fill in the spaces with smaller boulders/rocks.
 The rocks should be of different sizes and shapes.